-- regular analysis and monitoring of the environment in which the Company operates, with an emphasis on macroeconomic circumstances and competition activities; - systematic strategic and financial planning, including monitoring the implementation of plans and taking measures in the event of significant deviations; - established quality management process; - development and introduction of new products and distribution channels: investment in the sales network, development of sales channels, employee training, improvement of customer relations, development of new and redesigning of existing products, prompt and high-quality claim settlement in accordance with customer needs; - business optimization with the aim of rationalization, but also improving of business processes that result in better customer experience and satisfaction (digitalization of operations, administrative and cost rationalization and modernization of all business processes, optimization of investment portfolio);
+- regular analysis and monitoring of the environment in which the Company operates, with an emphasis on macroeconomic circumstances and competition activities; - systematic strategic and financial planning, including monitoring the implementation of plans and taking measures in the event of significant deviations; - established quality management process; - continuous development and introduction of new products and distribution channels: investment in the sales network, development of sales channels, employee training, improvement of customer relations, development of new and redesigning of existing products, prompt and high-quality claim settlement in accordance with customer needs;

-growth and development of all the companies operating within the Group with the goal of improving their market positions.
+- business optimization with the aim of rationalization, but also improving of business processes that result in better customer experience and satisfaction (digitalization of operations, administrative and cost rationalization, modernization of all business processes, optimization of investment portfolio); - growth and development of all the companies operating within the Group with the goal of improving their market positions.

-In 2023, the most significant impact on strategic risk was the unfavourable geopolitical environment due to the continuation of the war in Ukraine, sanctions imposed on Russia, and conflicts in the Middle East, which further increased global uncertainty.
-These events correlated with negative macroeconomic and sociological effects (high inflation, greater volatility in financial markets, increased credit risk, disruptions in supply chains, rising prices, and a decline in living standards, reduced consumption) with implications for both the Company's operations and those of its subsidiaries.
-Moreover, in addition to the mentioned geopolitical upheavals, further development of the insurance market in the Republic of Croatia will be greatly influenced by climate change as well.
+In 2024, the most significant impact on strategic risk stemmed from an unfavourable geopolitical environment, primarily due to the war in Ukraine, conflicts in the Middle East, rising tensions in the Far East (China and Taiwan), and instability in major European economies.
+These events correlate with negative macroeconomic and social effects-including high inflation, increased financial market volatility, rising credit risk, supply chain disruptions, price increases and declining living standards, and reduced consumer spending with implications for both the Company's operations and the operations of its subsidiaries.
+Following the U.S. presidential elections, which resulted in a strong Republican Party majority led by Donald Trump as the new President of the United States, increased trade tensions were announced, including the imposition of tariffs on nearly all U.S. trading partners.
+It remains to be seen how the new President's mandate will affect the ongoing military conflicts in Ukraine and the Middle East, which have been contributing to global instability for several years.

+Moreover, in addition to the mentioned geopolitical upheavals, further development of the insurance market in the Republic of Croatia is expected to be greatly influenced by climate change as well.

 Despite the mentioned events, the Company has continued its successful performance trend, continuing with a wave of transformation initiatives and investments.
 The possible impact of the environment on business operations is regularly analysed and preventive risk mitigation measures are implemented.
 Moreover, the ORSA process involves regular stress testing, developing of scenarios and analysing sensitivity to the effects of extraordinary (external and internal) circumstances and events that the Company could be exposed to, including possible activities aimed at their prevention.